-- 6. Minimum Design Standard: Pacific Gas and Electric Company (PG&E) and Southern California Gas Company (SoCalGas) are required to maintain adequate backbone capacity to meet the average day in a 1-in-10 cold and dry year standard established by D.06-09-039.
-This standard serves as a floor below which the ninemonth rolling average pipeline capacity may not fall. - 7.
-Penalty Structure: If a utility's nine-month rolling average backbone capacity calculated in Cycle 1 of the Gas Day remains below the average day in a 1-in-10 cold and dry year standard established by D.06-09-039 for more than nine months, a daily penalty of \$50,000 will be imposed for each day thereafter that the utility remains out of compliance.
-After the utility has been out of compliance for 12 months, the daily penalty imposed will increase to \$75,000 and will continue to accrue until the date on which the utility is back in compliance. - 8.
+- 1. Minimum Design Standard: Pacific Gas and Electric Company (PG&E) and Southern California Gas Company (SoCalGas) are required to maintain adequate backbone capacity to meet the average day in a 1-in-10 cold and dry year standard established by D.06-09-039.
+This standard serves as a floor below which the daily available backbone capacity may not fall. - 2.
+Penalty Structure: If a utility's daily available backbone capacity remains below the average day in a 1-in-10 cold and dry year standard established by D.06-09-039, the utility will be subject to a penalty of \$50,000 per day for each day beyond nine months that it remains out of compliance.
+If the utility remains out of compliance for twelve months or more, the daily penalty will increase to \$75,000 for each day beyond twelve months that it remains out of compliance. - 3.
 Reporting Requirement: The utilities must report biannually (on April 15 and October 15) on any changes impacting their ability to meet the minimum design standard in the Tier 2 advice letters on slack capacity that they are required to file by D.06-09-039.
-These Tier 2 advice letters must specify the actual-not the nominal-average operating capacities of the utilities' backbone transmission pipelines by zonal area or path over the previous nine-month period.
-The utilities must separately notify Energy Division in writing on the first day they fail to meet the minimum design standard.
+These Tier 2 advice letters should be served on the R.20-01-007 service list and must specify the actual not the nominal average Cycle 1 operating capacities of the utilities' backbone transmission pipelines by zonal area or path over the previous nine-month period in both million cubic feet per day (MMcfd) and dekatherms (Dth) according to the formulas described in Appendix A, Attachment 1.

+The utilities must separately notify Energy Division and the R.20-01-007 service list via a Tier 1 Advice Letter on the first day the backbone transmission capacity fails to meet the minimum design standard as described in Appendix A, Attachment 1.
+Utilities must report their available backbone capacity in both million cubic feet per day (MMcfd) and dekatherms (Dth) in this Tier 1 advice letter.
 Staff will verify whether the actual operating capacities reported by the utilities in the biannual advice letters are accurate by comparing the reported figures with available capacities shown on SoCalGas' Envoy and PG&E's Pipe Ranger websites.

-If staff is unable to verify the information contained in an advice letter and staff's calculations indicate that the
+If staff is unable to verify the information contained in an advice letter and staff's calculations indicate that the utility is not meeting the minimum design standard, staff will draft a resolution proposing a revised capacity level reflecting figures derived from SoCalGas' Envoy or PG&E's Pipe Ranger websites as described in Appendix A, Attachment 1.

-- utility is not meeting the minimum design standard, staff will draft a resolution proposing a revised capacity level reflecting figures derived from SoCalGas' Envoy or PG&E's Pipe Ranger websites. - 9.
-Citation Program: If Energy Division determines that a utility is out of compliance with the minimum design standard, it will refer the matter for investigation to the Commission's Utility Enforcement Branch.
+- 4. Referrals to Utility Enforcement Branch Under Citation Program: If Energy Division determines that a utility is out of compliance with the minimum design standard for over nine months after it first was out of compliance, it will refer the matter for investigation to the Commission's Utility Enforcement Branch to determine appropriate action, with service of the referral on the R.20-01-007 service list.
 The Utility Enforcement Branch is directed to issue citations and levy fines in accordance with Resolution ALJ-377 and the penalty structure described in this decision.
-Penalties are borne by shareholders and are not a recoverable expense in future rate case or advice letter filings. - 10.
+Penalties are borne by shareholders and are not a recoverable expense in future rate case or advice letter filings. - 5.
 Force Majeure Clause: A utility is not considered out of compliance if a force majeure event prevents it from meeting the minimum design standard.
 The utility shall use all reasonable efforts to mitigate the consequences of force majeure events with reasonable dispatch.
-The following definition of force majeure shall apply: An act of a governmental authority in the exercise of its jurisdiction or a disaster or state of emergency declared by federal or state authorities.
-The occurrence of high demand for gas service due to weather conditions shall not constitute a force majeure event.
+The following definition of a force majeure event shall apply: